 RTI International report on the methodology used in the 2017-2018 Best Hospitals rankings by US News & World Report.
 Medicare data were used (2013-2015), and surveys of physicians [3 years are used], hospitals were screened by having advanced services or teaching programs, and having certain number of Medicare cases.
 See the full criteria and methods used in this study.
 137-page report includes the rankings and hospital scores at the end of the document

 USATODAY.com published the federal government's list of hospitals that stand out for delivering better survival rates for heart attack, heart failure or pneumonia care, and those who score significantly worse in 30-day death rates.
 Actual mortality rates shown for Medicare patients, using data from 2006 to 2007.
 Very easy for consumers to read, but outdated.
 Pub.
 Aug.
 20, 2008

 Other Helpful Listings

-As of February 2011, the Surgical Review Corporation (SRC) had designated 442 hospitals (763 surgeons, up from last year) as Bariatric Surgery Centers of Excellence.
+Surgical Review Corporation (SRC) has designated hundreds of hospitals and surgeons, as Metabolic and Bariatric Surgery Centers of Excellence.
 SRC is a non-profit corporation representing bariatric surgeons that promotes high standards of care in weight loss surgery.
-List of centers by state; includes US, UK, Brazil, Mexico and Taiwan
+List of centers by state; includes US, UK, Canada, Mexico and 16 other countries